 Recommended previous knowledge

-Physical chemistry/chemical thermodynamics in addition to general knowledge in chemistry, physics and geosciences
+Knowledge in physical chemistry / chemical thermodynamics in addition to general knowledge in chemistry, physics and geosciences.

-Intensive class over three weeks in spring semester.
+2*2 hours of lectures and 2 hours of exercises per week throughout the semester.
 There is an introductory part separated from the core instruction period.
-There are regular class-room teaching and computer exercises.
-There is a literature case study to be presented in class, homework problems to be handed in and an individual modeling project report to be submitted.
+There is regular classroom teaching and computer exercises.
+There is a mandatory literature case study to be presented in class, mandatory homework problems to be handed in and an individual modelling project report to be submitted.

-The literature case study, homework problems and modeling report must be approved prior to the final exam.
+- The literature case study, homework problems and modelling report must be approved prior to the final exam.

 Grades are awarded on a pass/fail scale.
 Read more about the grading system.

 Students who can document a valid reason for absence from the regular examination are offered a postponed examination at the beginning of the next semester.